mrworf/iceshelf/README.md

 This option is defined in bytes, but can also be suffixed with K, M, G or T to indicate the unit.
 We're using true powers of 2 here, so 1K = 1024.

 A value of zero or simply blank (or left out) will make it unlimited (unless "add parity" is in-effect)

+**If the backup didn't include all files due to exceeded max size, then iceshelf will exit with code 10.
+By rerunning iceshelf with the same parameters it will continue where it left of.
+If you do this until it exits with zero, you'll have a full backup.**

 *default is blank, no limit*